chaithanyabanka/maha/Task.md

 **Actual Result:**
 Part of the robot image is hidden off-screen, and users cannot scroll to view the full image.

-**Suggested Fix:**
-Use responsive CSS:

-Set max-width: 100% and height: auto on the image.

-Contains image within a scrollable container, or ensure layout adapts at different zoom levels.

 **2. Focus Styles Inconsistent Across Devices**

-**Title:**Focus indicator for input fields only appears on mobile, not desktop WCAG Criteria Violated: 2.4.7 Focus Visible
+**Title:** Focus indicator for input fields only appears on mobile, not desktop.

 **Severity:** Medium

 **Steps to Reproduce:**

-1. Open the page in a desktop browser.
+1. Open the html page in a desktop browser.

 2. Tab into or click each input field and textarea.